 - Fade to White: It even affects the end credits!
 Well, the first one.
 Usually, the credits are white text on black background.
 For this episode, the first credit card is black text on white background.
 Season 7's title card bears some resemblance to it.

 - Happens earlier when the Archangel protecting Chuck attacks Castiel.

-- Foreshadowing: "Can't trust anyone these days," quoth the Heel–Face Mole.
+- "Can't trust anyone these days," quoth the Fake Defector.

 - Gilded Cage: Heaven's "Green Room".
 Pretty, full of your favorite food, and able to provide you with anything else you want, but Dean isn't allowed to leave because the angels are concerned he might get hurt with the Apocalypse getting closer.
 They later admit that he's just not allowed to see or speak to Sam, since his doing that jeopardizes Sam killing Lilith.

 - Go Out With A Bang: Foreseeing The End of the World as We Know It, Chuck calls up a call-girl service and places a big order.